webtrees/webtrees.github.io/gedcom.md

 date: 2021-08-23
 ---

 GEDCOM stands for “**GE**nealogy **D**ata **COM**munciation”.
 It is a file-format used to transfer genealogy data from one application to another.
-It was created by the "The Church of Jesus Christ of Latter-day Saints" and has since become a standard format used by almost all genealogy applications.
+It was created by "The Church of Jesus Christ of Latter-day Saints" and has since become a standard format used by almost all genealogy applications.

 Version 5.5.1 was draft for over 20 years before being finally issued.